 It weighs 20 ounces but filters up to 50,000 liters or 13,000 gallons.
 Up to 1 quart or 1 liter per minute cartridge capacity, depending on water quality.
 It is under a 20-year warranty, too.

 Maintenance: The Katadyn Pocket uses a syringe filter cleaner, promotes high-flow rate as well as longevity.
 The filter or purifier membrane may never need to be replaced.

 GARYL Ultralight – Best Backpacking Water Bottle

-Key Features: The GRAYL Ultralight is a one press purification and filtration.
+Key Features: The GRAYL Ultralight is a one-press purification and filtration which is also one of our best filtered water bottles.
 This portable water purifier has a patented Filtration Media – three filtration technologies in one for added protection.

 Removes pathogen and 99.9999% of viruses such as Hepatitis A, SARS, Rotavirus, and 99.9999% of disease-causing bacteria such as E. coli, Salmonella, and 99.999% of protozoan cysts like Giardia.

 It weighs 10.9 ounces and 15 seconds per 16 ounces flow rate.
 GRAYL is accompanied by a ten-year warranty.